jjdelorme/GoogleSecretManagerProvider/README.md

 ## Usage

-You can see additional information [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-5.0) from Microsoft on the .NET Generic Host in ASP.NET Core (and non-http hosts as well),
+You can see additional information [here](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-5.0) from Microsoft on the .NET Generic Host in ASP.NET Core (and non-http hosts as well).
+For the purposes of this sample, we will use an ASP.NET Core 5.0 web application.

 ## Resources: